EinsteinCarrey/PesaPi-For-Mifos/README.md

 # PesaPi-For-Mifos
-An intergration of Mifos and Mpesa Money Platform Using PesaPi

 PesaPi-for-Mifos is a plugin designed to automate record of Mpesa payments into the MifosX system.

-PesaPi-for-Mifos is Written In PHP, it utilizes CodeIgnitor PHP Framework.
+This plugin is Written In PHPusing the CodeIgnitor open-source PHP Framework.

-Compatible with MifosX Fineract (16.6).
+This plugin is compatible with MifosX Fineract version 16.6 and above
-Tested with Safaricom's Mpesa mobile Payment Platform.

 **Requirements For Mpesa Plugin**
-.Http Server(Preferably Apache)
+Http web Server e.g. Apache
-.Php version 5 or above
+PHP version 5 or later
-.Mysql 5.5 or above
+Mysql 5.5 or later

 **Requirements For SMS Plugin**